Skip to content

 Solving for cancer

 Many of the compounds produced by the earth’s biodiversity target core pathways implicated in cancer.
+These compounds went on to form the basis of antibody-drug conjugates.

 Tubulin inhibitors